WEN-AFK/two-variable-phased-degradation-system/README.md

 Estimated parameters and computed PDF code run on matlabR2020b,win10.

+Copula function files require the VineCopulaMatlab toolbox to be installed.

 In this paper, Matlab 2014a was the platform employed.
 VineCopulaMatlab, a Copula toolbox made available by Malte Kurz, is utilized.
 Visit https://maltekurz.github.io/VineCopulaMatlab for further details.